 The City is authorized by State Statute to invest in obligations of the United States of America, insured interest bearing accounts of banks, savings and loan associations or credit unions, certain short-term obligations of corporations organized in the United States, money market mutual funds that invest in obligations of the United States of America or its agencies or are guaranteed by the full faith and credit of the United States of America, the Illinois Funds, the Illinois Metropolitan Investment Fund, and repurchase agreements of government securities.
-The Pension Trust Funds are also allowed to invest limited percentages of their monies in mutual funds and equity securities.
+The Pension Trust Funds are also allowed to invest limited percentages of their monies in mutual funds, corporate equity, corporate debt securities, real estate investment trusts and others as allowed by ILCS.